memcachier/docs/documentation/clients/php/wordpress.md

 Provided you con't have a local Memcached server running, you'll see the following warning:

-> The following memcached servers are not responding or not running:
+> The following memcached servers are not responding or not running:<br>
-> Object Cache: 127.0.0.1:11211.
+> Object Cache: 127.0.0.1:11211.<br>
 > This message will automatically disappear once the issue is resolved.

 This is because W3 Total Cache is configured by default to look for a Memcached server running on host `127.0.0.1` and port `11211`.